 7 Benefits of Standing Desks for Offices

 Sitting for most of the day can take a toll on your mental and physical health, but this is what many office employees go through every day.
-After a long week, most sedentary office workers won’t even have the energy to do physical activity on the weekends.
+After a long week, most sedentary office workers won’t even have the energy to do physical activity to stay fit and healthy, let along focus on their jobs.
 If this sounds like something you want to avoid in your commercial office spaces, standing desks may be the answer you’re looking for.
+In this article, we’ll go through the top 7 benefits of standing desks in the workplace including:

 People will still have the same workload, they won’t have to take extra breaks, or take the stairs instead of the lift (even though this will definitely help).
 The only difference is that for one afternoon, instead of sitting down, they’ll stand up.
 This subtle change will help burn an additional 170 calories in a single work day.